mrsiuuuu-x1/Netflix_Movie_Analysis/README.md

 - Identify and examine short action films in the dataset
 - Visualize patterns and trends in movie lengths
 - Compare the total number of TV Shows and Movies on Netflix
-- Visualize the amount of content produced each year
+- Visualize the amount of content produced each year (line graph)
 - Display the most common genres on Netflix
 - Provide insights into content characteristics from different eras